tayyabahamna-design/Silverleaf/replit.md

-# Silver Leaf Training Program Planner
+# Silverleaf Academy Training Program Planner

 ## Overview
-A web application for Silver Leaf to organize and manage their teacher training program.
-The app provides a clean, collapsible card-based interface with role-based access control for managing training weeks with competency focus, objectives, and presentation files.
+A web application for Silverleaf Academy to organize and manage their teacher training program.
+The app features a professional, modern design with the academy's navy blue branding, clean collapsible card interface, and role-based access control for managing training weeks with competency focus, objectives, and presentation files.

 ## Features
 - **Authentication**: Secure username/password authentication with scrypt password hashing